What are Advanced Geotechnical Methods in Exploration?

-Revise and Enhance NJDOT Design Manual.
-Section 34 and the new Geology Section of the manual will include new innovative technologies for enhancing the subsurface exploration program.
+Revise and Enhance NJDOT Bridges and Structure Design Manual.
+Revisions to the manual are nearly completed and will incorporate new innovated technologies for enhancing the subsurface exploration program.

 Incorporate New Innovative Techniques.
 Subsurface exploration contract language will include new innovative techniques.
 Additionally, in Concept/Scoping/Design meetings, Geotechnical and Geology staff will consider what new technologies can be implemented with the subsurface exploration program on a project-by-project basis.

 ADVANCED GEOTECHNICAL METHODS IN EXPLORATION: NEW & NOTEWORTHY